ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

 1. Running: executing instructions
 2. Ready: prepared to run but not yet executed
 3. Blocked: executed some operation and waiting for an external event before it can continue running Moving from ready to running means a process has been scheduled, while running to ready means descheduled.
+These decisions are made by an OS scheduler.